Ted Maher

-Theodore Maher (born June 9, 1958) is a former Green Beret turned registered nurse who was convicted of arson in a 1999 fire that killed Edmond Safra and another nurse, Vivian Torrente, at Safra's Monaco penthouse apartment.
+Theodore Maher (born June 9, 1958) is a former registered nurse who was convicted of arson in a 1999 fire that killed Edmond Safra and another nurse, Vivian Torrente, at Safra's Monaco penthouse apartment.
 In October 2007, Maher was released after serving eight years in jail.

-In 2025, he was also found guilty of hatching an unsuccessful plot to have his wife Kim Lark killed and condemned to the maximum sentence.
+In June 2025, Maher, who had meanwhile changed his name to Jon Green, was sentenced to nine years in Jail in New Mexico for solicitation to commit murder.

 Biography

 Maher was born in Maine and lived there and in California before his family settled in Upstate New York when he was 12 years old.
-After serving a stint in the U.S. Army in the mid-1970s, the former Green Beret received nursing degrees from Dutchess County Community College and Pace University.
+After serving a stint in the U.S. Army in the mid-1970s, he received nursing degrees from Dutchess County Community College and Pace University.
 A brief marriage produced a son.
 While studying at the Dutchess County Community College Maher met his third wife, Heidi Wustrau.
 The couple lost contact for two years but started dating in 1991 while both attended Pace and worked at Columbia Medical Center of New York Presbyterian Hospital.
 They wed on December 12, 1993; this marriage produced two children.
 The family lived in Stormville, New York.

 While working as a registered nurse at the neonatal unit at the Columbia Medical Center in 1999, Maher developed film from a camera he found left behind in a discharged patient's room.
 The camera's owners, Laura and Harry Slatkin, were grateful to retrieve the first photographs of their newborn twins.
 Harry Slatkin offered Ted the "job of a lifetime."
 Shortly thereafter Maher interviewed with the personal assistant to Edmond Safra, a banker and billionaire based in Monaco who required private nursing care for Parkinson's and other ailments."

 According to Heidi Maher, the Safras liked that Ted was a former Green Beret and thought he could be both a bodyguard and a nurse.
 The Safras offered Ted Maher a contract at $600 per day, more money than he had ever made, but he'd have to leave for Monaco right away.
 With a hospital strike looming and legal bills mounting from a visitation battle with his ex-wife regarding his oldest son, Maher ultimately accepted the job in early August.